Personal Safety and Emergency Evacuation for Persons with Physical Disabilities

 Emergency evacuation plans are posted in each building.
 In addition, DRS compiles a safety evacuation list each semester for each classroom building which includes the names of students who would need special assistance in an emergency and the time and location of their classes in each building.
 The list also includes the names and locations of students who live in residence halls who may need assistance in an emergency.
-Police Services (Main Campus and Lambuth Campus), Employee Safety and Health, and DRS keep a copy of the safety evacuation list for handy reference in the event of an emergency.
+Police Services (Main Campus and Lambuth Campus) and DRS keep a copy of the safety evacuation list for handy reference in the event of an emergency.
 After the last day to add classes, the safety evacuation list is compiled from students' schedules.
 If students drop a class or if a room number changes, they should notify DRS so the correction can be made to the list.
 This list works only if it is current and complete.

 General Considerations for Evacuation